 That being said, whether you need an attic fan or ridge vents can only be considered case by case, there is no one definite answer for this question.

-Problems with installing attic fans along with ridge vents
+Installing attic fans along with ridge vents: A good idea?

+It is a bad idea to use an attic fan along with ridge vents.
 Ridge vents act as exhaust ports for hot air.
-However, if you install a powered attic exhaust fan near a ridge vent the fan will draw outside air through these vents.
-So instead of circulating air through the attic the fan will simply suck air in through the ridge vents and exhaust it back to the atmosphere without cooling the attic.
+However, if you install a powered attic exhaust fan near the ridge vents, the fan will disrupt the natural flow of air and draw outside air through these vents.
+So instead of circulating air through the attic, the fan will simply suck air in through the ridge vents and exhaust it back to the atmosphere without cooling the attic.
 This is counterproductive as it will reduce even the existing airflow in the attic.

 Sucking air in through the ridge vents can also bring in the water when it is raining.
 This can damage your attic as well as cause the growth of molds.